-- (5) Provision of referrals to and coordination of activities with other programs and services within the NCWorks Career Center system. - (6) Provision of workforce and labor market employment statistics and job information. - (7) Provision of performance information and program cost information on eligible training providers by program and type of provider. - (8) Provision of information about how the local area is performing on local performance accountability measures, as well as any additional performance information relating to the area's one-stop delivery system. - (9) Provision of information on availability of supportive services assistance. - (10) Provision of information regarding filing Unemployment Insurance (UI) claims, including meaningful assistance to individuals seeking assistance in filing claims. - (11) Assistance in establishing eligibility for programs of financial aid assistance for training and education programs that are not funded under the WIOA. - b.
+- i.
+Provision of information about how the local area is performing on local performance accountability measures, as well as any additional performance information relating to the area's one-stop delivery system. - j.
+Provision of information on availability of supportive services assistance. - k.
+Provision of information regarding filing Unemployment Insurance (UI) claims, including meaningful assistance to individuals seeking assistance in filing claims. - I. Assistance in establishing eligibility for programs of financial aid assistance for training and education programs that are not funded under the WIOA. - b.
 Individualized Career Services The following are individualized career services (Section 134(c)(2)(A)(xii), WIOA, 128 Stat.
-1527):

-(1) Comprehensive and specialized assessments of skill levels and service needs, including diagnostic testing, in-depth interviewing, and evaluation.

-- (2) Development of an individual employment plan (IEP). - (3) Group and/or individual counseling and mentoring. - (4) Career planning. - (5) Short-term pre-vocational services, including development of learning skills, communication skills, interviewing skills, punctuality, personal maintenance skills, and workplace behavior skills training. - (6) Internships and work experiences linked to careers. - (7) Workforce preparation activities, including basic academic skills, critical thinking skills, digital literacy skills, and self-management skills. - (8) Financial literacy services. - (9) Out-of-area job search assistance and relocation assistance. - (10) English-language acquisition and integrated education and training programs.
+1527): - (1) Comprehensive and specialized assessments of skill levels and service needs, including diagnostic testing, in-depth interviewing, and evaluation. - (2) Development of an individual employment plan (IEP). - (3) Group and/or individual counseling and mentoring. - (4) Career planning. - (5) Short-term pre-vocational services, including development of learning skills, communication skills, interviewing skills, punctuality, personal maintenance skills, and workplace behavior skills training. - (6) Internships and work experiences linked to careers. - (7) Workforce preparation activities, including basic academic skills, critical thinking skills, digital literacy skills, and self-management skills. - (8) Financial literacy services. - (9) Out-of-area job search assistance and relocation assistance. - (10) English-language acquisition and integrated education and training programs. - c.

-- c.
 Training Services The following training services are allowable (Section 134(c)(3)(D), WIOA, 128 Stat.
-1529): - (1) Occupational training, including training for nontraditional employment. - (2) On-the-Job-Training (OJT) (Employers may be reimbursed up to 50 percent, and, in some instances, 75 percent, of the wage rate of an OJT participant for the extraordinary costs of providing the training and additional supervision related to the OJT.)
+1529): - (1) Occupational training, including training for nontraditional employment. - On-the-Job-Training (OJT) (Employers may be reimbursed up to 50 percent, and, in some instances, 75 percent, of the wage rate of an OJT participant for the extraordinary costs of providing the training and additional supervision related to the OJT.)
 The employer is not required to document its extraordinary costs (Section 134(c)(3)(H), WIOA, 128 Stat.
 1531).
-Instances in which the reimbursement level may be up to 75 percent are based on the following criteria: - (a) Participant characteristics, e.g. length of unemployment, current skill level, and barriers to employment; - (b) Size of the employer; - (c) Quality of employer-provided training and advancement opportunities, and - (d) Other factors the State or local board may determine appropriate, such as number of employees participating in the training, wage and benefit levels of employees, and relation of the training to the competitiveness of the participant. - (3) Incumbent worker training (20 CFR section 680.800; (Section 134(d)(4), WIOA, 128 Stat.
-1535). - (4) Programs that combine workplace training with related instruction, including cooperative education programs. - (5) Training programs operated by the private - (6) Skill upgrading and retraining. - (7) Entrepreneurial training. - (8) Transitional jobs, as long as they do not exceed 10 percent of the funds allocated to the local area and are consistent with the requirements of Section 134(d)(5), WIOA, 128 Stat.
+Instances in which the reimbursement level may be up to 75 percent are based on the following criteria:Participant characteristics, e.g. length of unemployment, current skill level, and barriers to employment; - (a) Size of the employer;

+- (b) Quality of employer-provided training and advancement opportunities, and - (c) Other factors the State or local board may determine appropriate, such as number of employees participating in the training, wage and benefit levels of employees, and relation of the training to the competitiveness of the participant. - (3) Incumbent worker training (Section 134(d)(4), WIOA, 128 Stat.
+1535). - (4) Programs that combine workplace training with related instruction, including cooperative education programs. - (5) Training programs operated by the private sector. - (6) Skill upgrading and retraining. - (7) Entrepreneurial training. - (8) Transitional jobs, as long as they do not exceed 10 percent of the funds allocated to the local area and are consistent with the requirements of Section 134(d)(5), WIOA, 128 Stat.
 1537. - (9) Job readiness training in combination with other training programs. - (10) Adult education and literacy training. - (11) Customized training (Customized training is designed to meet the specific requirements of an employer.
 Such employers are required to pay a significant portion of the cost of the training (Section 3(14), WIOA, 128 Stat.
-1431)).
+1431)). - d.
+Follow-up Services Follow-up services may be provided, as appropriate, for participants who are placed in unsubsidized employment, for up to 12 months after the first day of employment.
+Follow-up services may include counseling about the work place (Section 1 34(c)(2)(A)(xiii), WIOA, 128 Stat.
+1527).